 - Both Advanced Melanoma and Head and Neck Cancer being studied

-The company has not determined the mechanism of action of their lead candidate in NASH, despite the extensive experimental and clinical studies conducted.
-That said, what makes the investigators confident that GR-MD-02 will inhibit Galectin-3 in patients suffering from cancer?
-This makes the cancer immunotherapy trial more of a gamble, as opposed to an investment.
-Investors should proceed with caution.
+The mechanism of action of their lead candidate GRMD02 is not only unknown, but demonstrated no significant efficacy in their primary disease indication = NASH.
+Though failure in NASH does not mean potential failure in the cancer trial, it does however provide more questions regarding company focus than answers.
+What makes the investigators confident that GR-MD-02 will inhibit Galectin-3 in patients suffering from cancer?
+Unfortunately, the cancer immunotherapy trial more of a gamble, as opposed to an investment.

 Investment Due Diligence Conclusion: